 Mother Nature holds her weather secrets close and leaves the rest of us guessing when the most abundant numbers of the snow-white swans will be at Calispel Lake in Pend Oreille County, Washington.
 Ranging in numbers from a small flock to hundreds, the spectacle of flapping wings and sparkling, all-white plumage is always memorable.
 The cacophony of bugling calls and water slapping can be heard from far away.

-From 10 am to 4 pm, the day includes a presentation about the swans, workshop on how to photograph the swans, swan viewing bus ride, hot buffet lunch at Camas Center for Community Wellness, and live raptor presentation along with all-day vendor and information booths.
+From 10 am to 4 pm, the day includes a presentation about the swans, workshop on how to photograph the swans, swan-viewing bus ride, hot buffet lunch at Camas Center for Community Wellness, and live raptor presentation along with all-day vendor and information booths.
 Cost ranges from $15 to $30.
-Discounts for seniors, children, groups of 5 or more, law enforcement, military, veteran, and first responders.
+Discounts for seniors, children, groups of 5 or more, law enforcement, military, veterans, and first responders.

 The event is co-hosted by the Natural Resources Department of the Kalispel Tribe of Indians and the Pend Oreille Region Tourism Alliance (PORTA).